 In the best professional firms, a 'Marketing Partner' is often appointed.
 Such a person is usually a qualified professional, such as a lawyer or an accountant, and they take the qualified marketers in the marketing department under their wing so that marketing has a voice in the boardroom.

-It is absurd to believe that marketing is the sole domain of those people in the organization who happen to belong to the marketing department.
-As Alan Mitchell, a freelance journalist for Marketing Business, said: 'To say the Marketing Department is responsible for marketing is like saying love is the responsibility of one family member.'
+As Alan Mitchell, a freelance journalist for Marketing Business said, 'To say the Marketing Department is responsible for marketing is saying love is the responsibility of one family member.'